Robert Ozn: ĒBN-ŌZN and DaDa NaDa

-EBN-OZN received rave reviews for their album, singles, videos and live shows.
-They were covered in Time magazine, People, US and The New York Post.
-Ozn was declared the "greatest white rapper alive" by Playboy and called the "new American sex symbol" by the Boston Globe.
-EBN was also featured in Guitar Player magazine.
+ĒBN-ŌZN received rave reviews for their album, singles, videos and live shows.
+They were covered in Time magazine, People, US and The New York Post. ŌZN was declared the "greatest white rapper alive" by Playboy and called the "new American sex symbol" by the Boston Globe. ĒBN was also featured in Guitar Player magazine.

-In a 2021 appearance on Rick Rubin's "Broken Record" podcast Moby said about AEIOU Sometimes Y:
+In a 2021 appearance on Rick Rubin's "Broken Record" podcast, Moby said about "AEIOU Sometimes Y":

 "If you have never heard AEIOU or seen the video, I highly encourage you to do so.
 I would posit [AEIOU is] the strangest song in western pop music history.
-The lyrics are so phenomenal and they make absolutely no sense - like a grad student thesis on semiotics while a guy is talking about trying to pick up a girl at a café."
+The lyrics are so phenomenal and they make absolutely no sense – like a grad student thesis on semiotics while a guy is talking about trying to pick up a girl at a café."

-After the duo's split up in 1985, EBN went on to run his exclusive SOHO studio working with Scritti Politti and Arif Mardin, while OZN moved to Los Angeles and started his own label, One Voice Records and his own solo act, Dada Nada.
+After the duo's split up in 1985, ĒBN went on to run his exclusive SOHO studio working with Scritti Politti and Arif Mardin, while ŌZN moved to Los Angeles and started his own label, One Voice Records and his own solo act, Dada Nada.

 Dada Nada received a distribution deal with Polydor/UK and he distributed it himself in North America, landing two top five Billboard dance hits, "Haunted House" (the first House record by a white artist to chart in North America) and "Deep Love".

-His 1991 UK release "The Good Thing/Give It All I Got", written & produced by OZN, Steve Wight and Bob Greenberg and mixed by Bad Boy Bill OZN & Steve Wight, was a two-song, 12-inch single, which as an import, hit No. 3 on the Record Mirror Cool Cuts Chart and No. 25 on the Record Mirror Mainstream Dance Chart.
+His 1991 UK release "The Good Thing/Give It All I Got", written & produced by ŌZN, Steve Wight and Bob Greenberg and mixed by Bad Boy Bill ŌZN & Steve Wight, was a two-song, 12-inch single, which as an import hit No. 3 on the Record Mirror Cool Cuts Chart and No. 25 on the Record Mirror Mainstream Dance Chart.

-OZN's collaborators on Dada Nada tracks included the legendary Godfather of House the late Frankie Knuckles and House music pioneers Bad Boy Bill, David Morales, Mike "Hitman" Wilson, Steve Wight (now an associate professor of recording arts at Cal State), and Bob Greenberg.
+ŌZN'S collaborators on Dada Nada tracks included the legendary Godfather of House the late Frankie Knuckles and House Music pioneers Bad Boy Bill, David Morales, Mike "Hitman" Wilson, Steve Wight (now an associate professor of recording arts at Cal State), and Bob Greenberg.